-Ford provides a pretty solid warranty on its CPO vehicles, especially with regard to powertrain coverage.
+Ford provides a solid warranty on its CPO vehicles, especially with regard to powertrain coverage.
 Ford’s CPO vehicles must meet certain mileage and age restrictions and undergo a 172-point inspection by factory-trained Ford technicians.
 They also come with a comprehensive limited warranty covering more than 1,000 components for 12 months/12,000 miles.

 Along with this limited warranty, Ford CPO vehicles also include 7-year/100,000-mile powertrain limited warranty coverage, which makes it one of the more generous CPO powertrain warranties on the market.
 With either warranty, you pay a $100 deductible per covered repair, and the warranty is fully transferable if you sell the vehicle.

-The powertrain coverage runs from the vehicle’s in-service date when new – it is not an addition to Ford’s five-year/60,000-mile new-vehicle powertrain coverage.
+The powertrain coverage runs from the vehicle’s in-service date when new – it is not an addition to Ford’s 5-year/60,000-mile new-vehicle powertrain coverage.
 So, for example, if you buy a Ford CPO vehicle that’s three years old and has 35,000 miles, the powertrain would be covered for an additional 4 years or 65,000 miles.

 Is Ford’s Warranty Coverage Enough?